Mathematics

 • Fantastic Friday

-Eliasians end the week by recalling the concepts taught in the week.
-This
+Eliasians will end the week by recalling the concepts taught in the week.

-is done via an online Mathematics learning portal which also acts as an
+This is done via an online Mathematics learning portal which also acts

-additional learning resource for your child.
-Mathematics teachers will
+as an additional learning resource for the students.
+Mathematics teachers

-dispatch assignments every Friday based on the integrated approach of interleaved
+will dispatch assignments every Friday based on the integrated approach

-and blocked practice so as to ensure the students’ proficiency level in
+of interleaved and blocked practice to ensure that their students’ proficiency

-• Mathematics Thinking Log (Primary 1 to 5)
+• Mathematics Unit Worksheets (Primary 1 to Primary 6)

-In alignment with our department vision and mission, we have put in place a variety of programmes to bring this vision and mission to fruition.
+In alignment with our department’s vision and mission, we have put in place a variety of programmes to bring this vision and mission to fruition.